hydrobricks/hydrobricks-doc/doc/basics.rst

 or a ground reservoir.
 They can contain one or more water containers.
 For example, the snowpack has a snow and a liquid water container.
 These bricks are assigned with processes that can extract water.
-Processes are for example snowmelt, ET, or outflow according some behaviour.
+Processes are for example snowmelt, evapotranspiration (ET), or outflow according to the behaviour.
 The water extracted from the bricks by the processes are then transferred to fluxes, which deliver it to other bricks, the atmosphere, or the outlet.